iam-j/iam-j.github.io/_drafts/2020-06-08-cloudwatch-logs-for-windows.markdown

 Even basic options like logging needs an additonal configuration to be made.In addtion to this, the errors thrown at us are not very informative.

-So lets see how the ECS Cloudwatch logs can be enabled for Windows containers
+So lets see how the ECS Cloudwatch logs can be enabled for Windows containersI

 * TOC
 {:toc}